Jenncscampbell/STAT545-hw-Campbell-Jennifer/hw04/hw4.md

 ![](hw4_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-8-1.png)

 Finally, to get it all on a single I resorted to adding a geom\_point for each continent.
 It is really inefficient coding.
 I feel like this really only works because there are only five continents, if there were more then this would be a nightmare.
+It's a lot easier to work with the data before spreading to show this same data.

 ``` r
 gapminder %>%